Do Chase Your Tail! Missing Key Aspects Augmentation in Textual Vulnerability Descriptions of Long-tail Software through Feature Inference: Framework

 \subsubsection{Hallucination Key Aspect Filter}

-For each missing key aspect, the \textit{Missing Key Aspect Generation} module will output multiple candidate answers.
+For each missing key aspect, as shown in Figure~\ref{Selection}, the \textit{Missing Key Aspect Generation} module will output multiple candidate answers.
 Then, all candidate answers will be ranked according to their NLI probabilities, and the highest one will be taken as the final result of the generative prediction.
-Figure \ref{Selection} shows an example about the TVD in CVE-2002-0679 missing the \textit{root cause}.
-First, we extract all software features (key aspects) corresponding to the TVD's software from the associated TVDs (CVE-2002-0678, ..., CVE2001-0717) and calculate the correlation probabilities by the trained NLI model.
-Then, we aggregate the association probabilities between all features and the predicted results (Root cause1, ..., Root causeN) and the prediction with the highest probability is the final result.
+Specifically, first, we extract all software features (key aspects) corresponding to the TVD's software from the associated TVDs and calculate the correlation probabilities by the trained NLI model.
+Then, we aggregate the association probabilities between all features and the predicted results (Root cause1, ..., Root causeN).
+Finally, the prediction with the highest probability is the result.